BobolaObi/fealms.mp4/README.md

 - The resulting media is held in memory as a Blob URL for this session only.

 ## Keyboard shortcuts
+- Ctrl/Cmd+I: Import media
 - Space: Play/Pause
+- ←/→: Move playhead 1 frame (hold Shift for 5 frames)
-- ←/→: Nudge selected clip (hold Shift for 1s)
+- Alt+←/→: Nudge selected clip (hold Shift for 1s)
+- Q / W: Ripple trim to/from playhead
+- Ctrl/Cmd+K or S: Split at playhead
+- Alt+Drag clip: Duplicate clip
 - Delete: Remove selected clip
 - +/−: Zoom in/out
+- ?: Toggle cheat sheet overlay

 ## Development
 - Static site, no build needed.
 Open `index.html`.